Save Coul Links

 A golf course proposal for the site threatens to destroy this unique collection of dune habitats.
 The coastal dune habitat is one of the last of its kind left in Scotland and would be lost forever should the proposals get the go-ahead.

 Unfortunately original proposals were consented by the Highland Council in 2018, against the advice of Council officials, SNH and numerous environmental groups.
 Thankfully, the Scottish Government put a stop to the application in 2020, after ‘calling-in’ the controversial golf proposals for further examination at a public inquiry due to natural heritage issues of ‘national importance’.
+A full timeline for both applications can be found on the RSPB Coul Links casework page.

 If this shocking development is allowed to go-ahead it would have terrible consequences for the natural environment.
 Once these unique habitats are lost, they cannot be replaced.
 This development would set a terrible precedent.
 If triple-protected Coul Links is allowed to be destroyed for a golf course – is anywhere safe from development?